Emory-CBIS/HINT/README.md

 ![alt text](gui/cbisBanner.png "CBIS")

-# Hierarchical Independent Analysis Toolbox (HINT)
+# Hierarchical Independent Component Analysis Toolbox (HINT)

 The Hierarchical INdependent component analysis Toolbox (HINT), is Matlab toolbox that serves as a platform for hierarchical ICA techniques.
 The toolbox currently supports hierarchical ICA as described in Shi and Guo (2016).